r1cardohj/panyu.vim/README.md

-Light background colorscheme inspired zellner and django-site color.
+Light background colorscheme inspired by zellner and django-site color.